JetBrains/kotlin-mobile-docs/topics/add-dependencies.md

 >
 {type="note"}

-To enable IDE support in these cases, you can work around the issue and add the following code to `build.gradle.(kts)` in the `shared` directory of your project:
+To enable IDE support in these cases, you can work around the issue by adding the following code to `build.gradle.(kts)` in the `shared` directory of your project:

 <tabs>